iampatrickbrinksma/GeocodingInFieldService/README.md

 * city
 * state
 * country
 * servicetouse *(If you want to explicitly set the geocoding service to use.
-Accepted values are "Google" and "Maps")*
+Accepted values are "Google" and "Saleforce Maps")*

 # Google API Showcase